How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 How many contacts can I merge at once?

-Will merging VCF files duplicate my contacts?
+Will merging VCF files duplicate contacts?

 Can I merge VCF files from iPhone and Android?